 To get a CDL, you must pass knowledge and skills tests.
-This manual will help you pass the tests.
-This manual is not a substitute for a truck driver training class or program.
+This manual will help you pass the tests, however, it is not a substitute for a truck driver training class or program.
 Formal training is the most reliable way to learn the many special skills required for safely driving a large commercial vehicle and becoming a professional driver in the trucking industry.

-Figure 1.1 helps you determine if you need a CDL.
-Do You Need a CDL?
+Figure 1.1 helps you determine if you need a CDL